scriptnull/vishnubharathi.codes/source/_posts/the-beginnings.md

 I vividly remember using the Github GUI client for Windows and I used it for a long time and never really preferred the command line git until I got into Linux (where I was forced to).
 I liked the Github for Windows software.
 It was white and clean.

 Even though I didn't know a lot of things (like git, java etc.), I kept on going.
 I wrote code, committed and pushed day by day, without turning back or thinking if someone was watching.
 I just did it.
 I don't know how, but I guess the curiosity and my interest to learn things took me way more forward than any other thing.
 Coding became one of my passions.
-But I liked it and I still do.
+I liked it and I still do.